 “Our debt is also being kept well below 55% [of GDP].
 If you look at the government’s announcement in last Friday’s budget, the level of government debt is below 53%.
 If you include contingent liabilities at 15%, it does not exceed 70%,” he said.

-He was speaking to reporters after witnessing the signing of a memorandum of understanding (MoU) between KPJ Healthcare Bhd (KPJ), Pelaburan Hartanah Bhd (PHB) and Nadayu Properties Sdn Bhd (Nadayu) for the development of the KPJ Damansara Specialist Hospital II.
+He was speaking to reporters after witnessing the signing of a memorandum of understanding (MoU) between KPJ Healthcare Bhd (KPJ), Pelaburan Hartanah Bhd (PHB) and Nadayu Properties Bhd (Nadayu) for the development of KPJ Damansara Specialist Hospital II.

-Petaling Jaya Utara MP and DAP publicity chief Tony Pua had raised a red flag last Friday over the government’s debt, saying Prime Minister Datuk Seri Najib Razak had not been forthright on the matter.
+Petaling Jaya Utara MP and DAP publicity chief Tony Pua raised a red flag last Friday over the government’s debt, saying Prime Minister Datuk Seri Najib Razak had not been forthright on the matter.